 This video is our latest update – Sept 2015.

-Feb 2016 – Work is still in progress and we have a long way to go to make a really excellent wood-chip fuelled engine.
+Work is still in progress.
+We think we may be close to having a good wood-chip fuelled engine.
 If you missed the crowdfunding and want to help, please donate here:

 This site aims to give a summary of information in support of our successful crowd-funding bid.
 It contains rare film and photos, lesser known engine examples and historical facts, plus an overview of our research and practical work so far.